klarna/kastlex/README.md

   * `max_bytes`: maximum bytes to fetch, default 100 kB

 `offset` can be an exact offset, `latest`, `earliest` or negative.
 Default latest.
-When negative, KastleX will assume it's relative offset to the `latest`.
+When negative, KastleX will assume it's a relative offset to the `latest`.

 With `Accept: application/json` header the response will include all of the messages returned from kafka with their metadata